Licensing law solicitors

 Our team has extensive experience in all aspects of licensing law in Scotland, and is recognised as one of the country’s leading practices.

 We have specialist knowledge of all forms of alcohol, gambling and civic government licensing and can also help you with any licensing board appearance work.
+We have also assisted clients with other licensing regimes, including private landlord registration and firearms certification.

 With offices in Glasgow, Edinburgh and Inverness, our solicitors represent clients across the length and breadth of Scotland, utilising strong relationships and working knowledge in all 32 local authority areas to ensure you receive the best, most effective representation wherever you are.

-Key licensing services
+Key licensing services:

 - Personal licences